Coreopsis-cyber/smart_alarm/README.md

 -global_variables.py contains the variables used by all other modules together

 -main.py is the module in which the code can be run from, it is the module that directly deals with updating the interface e.g., setting and deleting alarms

+-testing.py is the module that contains the testing framework for the program making sure everything is working

 # Updates